There are several ways to authenticate REST APIs. Which one is right for your application?

 APIs that are called from a server-side application have 3 choices – basic authentication over https, token based authentication and signature based authentication.

 Is your API meant for internal use only, and by applications you control, and the API themselves are low value?
-If yes, basic authentication is acceptable, as long as you have https authentication.
+If yes, basic authentication is acceptable, as long as you are using HTTPS.

 Do you want your keys to be long lived?
 If yes, prefer signature based authentication, because the keys themselves are never sent over the wire.